Natural Remedies for Arthritis Pain Relief?

 - Dose: 200 mg taken three times daily for a total daily dose of 600 mg/d

-Green-lipped muscle (Perna canaliculus)
+Green-lipped mussel (Perna canaliculus)

-Green-lipped muscle or Perna Canaliculus is a shelfish of economic importance to New Zealand.
+Green-lipped muscle or Perna Canaliculus is a shellfish of economic importance to New Zealand.
 As some point, it was discovered that people who consumed GLM suffered less arthritis than their inland relatives.
 However, as exciting as the research is on GLM, I’m not certain that these supplements contain anything of benefit outside of their high quantities of omega-3 fatty acids.
 Recently, researchers have speculated that furan fatty acids found in GLM may confer an anti-inflammatory effect (Wakimoto T et al 2011).

 From Brien et al 2008 (pubmed):